microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     ![The new brute force alert is displayed.](media/bruteforce-alert.png "Brute force alert displayed")

-    > **Note** We could not do this task on the device in the Windows 10 HyperV as it is not accessible to the HyperV host or from the internet.
+    > **Note**: We could not do this task on the device in the Windows 10 HyperV as it is not accessible to the HyperV host or from the internet.

 ## Exercise 6: Configure security and alerts